✨ DOWNLOAD OUR APP - Use RCAPP

 When the Positive pin is connected to the 5 Volts pin of the Arduino directly, the buzzer produces a sound of constant frequency.

-When a square wave of a certain frequency (and 50% duty cycle) is applied on the Positive (+ve) pin of the Arduino buzzer generates tones.
-The different frequencies generate different tones.
-By changing the frequency on the positive pins of the Arduino buzzer, we can create a melody of the song.
+When a square wave of a certain frequency (and 50% duty cycle) is applied to the Positive (+ve) pin of the buzzer, Arduino generates tones.

 How to use the Arduino buzzer?